6 Key Differences Between Samaritan Ministries vs Medishare

 Standard Monthly Share – in the second column above.
 This is similar to a monthly insurance premium.
 Comparable to health insurance, the higher your annual deductible or annual household portion, the lower your monthly share cost.

-Here’s an example for a healthy 25 year old:
+Here’s an example of a healthy 25-year-old:

 Medi-Share Program Options